DreamerMind/blog/docs/posts/2025_introspection.md

 those I was good at realising.
 Not enough time was allocated to build the core 'value' proposition of the company that was a good 'tailored speech recognition system' for the specific business cases I was targeting.
-At first, taking too much time to recognize that external providers speech recognition API weren't good enough and charged too much to build a viable business.
+At first by taking too much time to recognize that external providers speech recognition API weren't good enough and charged too much to build a viable business.
 Later spending too little time training speech models, by lack of focus and too few data gathered for the 'locale'.
 A cardinal sin, that I will try too never forget again.